MSathvik13/all-in-one-store-python-/README.md

 -    Total amount payable
 -    Additionally, a 5% discount is applied by the store if the bill exceeds 2000INR.
 The bill is sorted in the ascending order of the commodity names.

+You can either run the .py file available in the python 3.7+ on your machine.
+Or copy the code available in the same code and paste it into the 'https://www.onlinegdb.com/online_python_compiler' site and run it as it is.